Boltzmann machines as thermal models for quantum systems: Results

 \section{Results}

 We constructed a variety of cRBM models, and learned the weights and biases using simple stochastic gradient descent, as described in, e.g., \cite{Hin12}.
 All of the models have \emph{three} conditioning units, one for each of two detectors (as above) and an additional one corresponding to the choice of input state.
 They vary in the number of possible settings for each detector (2 or 8), the number of states (singlet only, or singlet plus two product states), and the number of hidden units.
-The intent was not only to model one particular experiment, the EPR experiment, but also to explore the ability of cRBMs to model generic two-particle systems.
+The intent was not only to model one particular experiment, the EPR experiment, but also to explore the ability of cRBMs to model generic two-particle systems with arbitrary preparations and detector settings.

 A simple cRBM model with three hidden units easily reproduces the success of the (non-conditional) RBM model with four hidden units discussed previously.
 The topology of the model is shown in figure \ref{fig:NN_crbm122_h3}, and the results after training are shown (to two decimal places) in figure \ref{fig:Bar_122st2_h3}.
+Here $\psi$ is the singlet state (\ref{eq:singlet}) and the settings $\alpha$ and $\beta$ can each take one of two values corresponding to different components of spin.

 Aiming to generalize the result, we constructed a model with \emph{eight} possible settings between $0$ and $7\pi/8$ for each detector, still for a single entangled state.
 The topology is the same as before.
 The results are shown in figure \ref{fig:Bar_188st2_h3}.